peerlinks/peerlinks/protocol.md

 The goals of this protocol are:
 1. Provide semi-trusted parties with the means of peer-to-peer communication in group chats (channels)
-2. Use untrusted parties that do not participate in the channels as the means of transport of channel messages to interested peers (Mesh network)
-3. Efficient synchronization of channel messages between semi-trusted and untrusted peers
+3. Efficient synchronization of channel messages between semi-trusted peers
 4. Confidentiality of messages.
 Only past and current channel participants can read the messages.
+Read and write access has limited timespan
 5. Eventual consistency.
 Messages must be viewable offline.
 New messages can be posted offline and distributed once remote peers are available.